lateef-taiwo/PowerShell-Scripting/README.md

 # PowerShell-Scripting
-This repository contains steps to automate daily IT administration tasks and is useful for Cloud and DevOps Engineers
+This repository contains PowerShell Scripts to automate daily IT administration tasks and is also useful for Cloud and DevOps Engineers